-La Grave and the massif of La Meije offer the biggest lift-accessed off piste skiing in the world!
-Not only that but it is one of the few massifs which has an incredible 2300m of (7500ft) vertical drop.
+La Grave and the massif of La Meije offer the biggest lift-accessed off-piste skiing in the world!
+Not only that but it is one of the few massifs which has an incredible 2300m of (7545 ft) vertical drop.

 This off-piste mountain range can provide exhilarating skiing terrain for the advanced skier and tele-marker.
 The Skiers Lodge is perfectly positioned within only 3 minutes walk to the lift!
 This lift ascends from the village at 1400m to stations at 1800m, 2400m, 3200m, and finally to Dome de la Lauze, “the Glacier”, at 3550m.

-In close proximity to La Grave there are many resorts with their own micro climates and our guide team may propose one of numerous possible day trips all within 25 minutes to an hour’s drive by your guide.
+In close proximity to La Grave, there are many resorts with their own microclimates and our guide team may propose one of the numerous possible day trips all within 25 minutes to an hour’s drive by your guide.
 We cover more than 10 ski resort in the southern French and Italian Alpes depending on the best weather and snow conditions.
-You may be guided to secret off-piste spots in La Grave, Alp d’Huez, Vaujany, Serre Chevalier, Mongenevre, Sestrierre, Claviere and Pragelato with their steeps, deeps and marvelous trees.
+You may be guided to secret off-piste spots in La Grave, Alp d’Huez, Vaujany, Serre Chevalier, Mongenevre, Sestriere, Claviere and Pragelato with their steeps, deeps and marvelous trees.

 Why not try the phenomenal heliskiing in Alta Val Susa (Italy).
 Heliskiing among valleys and mountains that reach 3300 meters and 1200 m vertical runs.